-This tutorial is kindly provided by the plugin developer.
-You can access the full plugin's documentation on this URL: https://ninjaforms.com/documentation/
+The plugin developer kindly provides this tutorial.
+You can access the full plugin's documentation on this URL: https://ninjaforms.com/documentation/.

 Building a Form

 We always recommend you import the demo contact forms and simply edit their content.
 You can do it at any time with one simple click:

 Or, if you prefer, you can build the form from scratch or use a template as described here: https://ninjaforms.com/docs/form-building/.

 Editing a Form